 This is an exciting and anxiety-producing moment in the United States.
 It is a time when professional historians are stepping outside their classrooms and consulting practices to push for the removal of Confederate statues and for greater public dialogue about the roles that white supremacy played in the past and how it persists in our communities.
 Read More

 In the 1990s, Silver Spring, Maryland, was desperate for economic investment and an image makeover.
 Next door to Washington, D.C., the Montgomery County suburb had suffered from two decades of disinvestment and white flight.
+Once a thriving community with a booming commercial district and sprawling inner-ring suburban neighborhoods, Silver Spring had become blighted by vacant storefronts and empty parking lots.
 Read More

 On July 4, about 60 people attended a party thrown by Washington, DC activists trying to save a historic water filtration plant.
 The event was held in a row house in the city’s gentrifying Bloomingdale neighborhood, which I wrote about in a recent [email protected] post.
 Read More

 In its infancy, gentrification was a word used to describe changes in urban neighborhoods.
 Now, gentrification has been documented in suburbs and rural areas around the world.
 It is even sweeping through Washington, DC’s suburban counties, where farmlands are being converted into housing and mixed-use developments.
 Read More

 Residents of Washington, D.C.’s Bloomingdale neighborhood are using history to plan for the gentrifying area’s future.
 Through a process of collaborative research and land use planning, they hope to mitigate the adverse effects of displacement, rising housing costs, and the loss of a sense of community.
 Read More